libhal-google/libhal.github.io/mkdocs/user_guide/terms.md

     In general, software drivers tend to incur some overhead so nesting them deeply will effect performance.

-## Processes

-A process is code that performs some work.
-Like an application on a desktop machine.

 ## Off Interface Function

 Off Interface functions are public class functions that a driver can have that